When is the Right Time to Consider an ERP for my Company?

 - Order Management

 Why would you want to centralize these processes in your business?
 As a business grows well over the $1M/year in revenue mark they start to add more people to the team and more internal processes.
-Sharing information across departments can be very difficult if employees are using spreadsheets and email, those manual processes won’t scale, aren’t transparent and don’t allow for proper financial reporting.
+Sharing information across departments can be very difficult if employees are using spreadsheets and email, those manual processes won’t scale, aren’t transparent, and don’t allow for proper financial reporting.
+An ERP system solves this challenge and centralized many of your back-office processes into a single roof.

 What are Examples of ERP Systems?